 • Unlike other tools, testRigor tests do not need step definitions or feature files, which means the process is much faster and more efficient.
 You just write English statements and let testRigor’s AI engine do the rest.

-• testRigor provides integration with various testing frameworks like Jira, TestRail, Zephyr, XRay, Gitlab, PagerDuty and many others.
+• testRigor provides integration with various testing frameworks like Jira, TestRail, Zephyr, XRay, Gitlab, PagerDuty, and many others.

 • The tool provides a user-friendly dashboard that displays the detailed results of the test scenarios.